ibm-cloud-docs/openwhisk/pkg_slack.md

 # Slack
 {: #pkg_slack}

-The pre-installed `/whisk.system/slack` package offers a convenient way to use the [Slack APIs](https://api.slack.com/){: external}.
+The pre-installed `/whisk.system/slack` package that is available for {{site.data.keyword.openwhisk}}, offers a convenient way to use the [Slack APIs](https://api.slack.com/){: external}.
 {: shortdesc}

-The package includes the following actions:
+The package includes the following actions,

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |